Killing of Jennifer Servo: Murder

-On September 16, 2002, Servo returned from shopping to her new apartment in Abilene some time between 12:30 a.m. and 1:39 a.m.
-Servo spoke to a friend on the phone at 1:39 a.m.
-Two days later, after her co-workers had reported her as absent for work, either her co-workers or apartment manager went to check on her.
-Servo was found fully clothed, "face-down and slumped over" the bathtub of her new apartment.
-Servo was pronounced dead that afternoon.
+On September 16, 2002, Servo returned from shopping to her new apartment in Abilene sometime between 12:30am and 1:39am.
+She spoke to a friend on the phone at 1:39am.
+Two days later, after her coworkers had reported her as absent for work, either they or the apartment manager went to check on her.
+She was found fully clothed, "face-down and slumped over" the bathtub of her new apartment.
+She was pronounced dead that afternoon.
 She had been murdered by strangulation and blunt force trauma on September 16.
-There were blood marks tracking from the floor near Servo's bed (which was in the living room) into the bathroom.
+There were blood marks tracking from the floor near her bed (which was in the living room) into the bathroom.
 She had signs of bruising around her genitals, but no signs of molestation; the investigation theorized this was pressure from the victim's knee.
-Servo was already dead before "the upper portion of her body entered the water".
+She was already dead before "the upper portion of her body entered the water".

 Investigation

 Overview

 The case remains unsolved and no arrests have been made.
 The case is still being investigated by the Abilene Police Department as of 2020.
 Abilene police initially took DNA from six people close to Servo.
-Servo's apartment door was locked, and the lack of forced entry into the apartment could imply that Servo knew her murderer beforehand.
-Her friend claimed that Servo would not open her door for a stranger, as she was nervous after moving to a new city.
-Servo had even gotten a local P.O. box so that she would not receive mail at her apartment.
-Previously, a neighbor heard Servo and somebody else arguing in the apartment for some length of time.
-Some reports state that after Servo was murdered, somebody checked out books at a library using her college library card.
+Her apartment door was locked, and the lack of forced entry into the apartment could imply that she knew her murderer beforehand.
+Her friend claimed that she would not open her door for a stranger, as she was nervous after moving to a new city.
+She had even gotten a local P.O. box so that she would not receive mail at her apartment.
+Previously, a neighbor heard her and somebody else arguing in the apartment for some length of time.
+Some reports state that after she was murdered, somebody checked out books at a library using her college library card.
 It is not publicly known which books were checked out.
 In 2014, the Abilene Police Department said they were following through with new leads in the case, though as of 2018, it is not clear what those leads were.
 In the 2020s, police sent old evidence to private labs for new DNA testing.